Recursive Solution of Initial Value Problems with Temporal Discretization: Introduction

 Lipschitz continuity is, nevertheless, the common assumption that is imposed on the vector field in developing computational methods.
 This is partly because convergence analysis is easier using Lipschitz properties of the maps involved.
 We also focus on Lipschitz continuous functions due to their desirable computational properties~\parencite{Edalat_Lieutier:Domain_Calculus_One_Var:MSCS:2004,EdalatLieutierPattinson:2013-MultiVar-Journal,Edalat:Lipschitz:JACM:2022}.

 Methods of classical numerical analysis for solving differential equations are commonly implemented using floating-point numbers.
 These implementations have inherent inaccuracies, mainly due to round-off and truncation errors.
-A full error analysis may be carried out in some cases~\parencite{Higham:2002:ASN,Boldo_Melquiond:Computer_Arithmetic:2017}, but in general, error analysis of floating-point computations is very hard, and the computations may be deceptively unstable, even when the operations involved are rather simple~\parencite{Muller:Arithmetique_des_ordinateurs:Book:1989,Muller:Ordinateurs:1995,Menissier2005}.
+A full error analysis may be carried out in some cases~\parencite{Higham:2002:ASN,Boldo_Melquiond:Computer_Arithmetic:2017}, but in general, error analysis of floating-point computations is very hard, and the computations may be deceptively unstable, even when the operations involved are rather simple~\parencite{Muller:Arithmetique_des_ordinateurs:Book:1989,Menissier2005,Rump:recurrences:2020,Rump:addendum_recurrences:2020}.
 An effective alternative is developing algorithms which are correct \emph{by construction}, {\ie}, do not require a separate error analysis.
 Validated numerics offer a sound alternative of this kind, where results are provided with absolute guarantees of correctness.

 By assuming the vector field to be analytic, a validated solution of the \ac{IVP}~(\ref{eq:main_ivp}) can be obtained in polynomial time~\parencite{Mueller-Poly_IVP:1993} by using a Taylor model.
 Without the analyticity assumption, \ac{IVP} solving becomes PSPACE-complete, even with $C^\infty$ assumption on the vector field~\parencite{Kawamura-Lipschitz_IVP-2009}.
 Despite such complexity constraints, for sufficiently regular vector fields, there are feasible validated methods available in the literature, including high-order Taylor methods~\parencite{Berz_Makino:VerifiedIO:1998,Nedialkov_et_al:High_Order_Interval_ODE:2001,Tucker:Validated_Num:Book:2011} and Runge-Kutta methods~\parencite{Marciniak:Selected_Interval_Methods:2009,AlexandreDitSandretto:Validated_Runge_Kutta:2016,Marciniak_Szyszka:Interval_Runge-Kutta:2019}.